MicrosoftDocs/dataexplorer-docs/kusto/query/timezone.md

 ---
 title:  Timezone
-description: This article is about the timezones supported by the Internet Assigned Numbers Authority Time Zone Database (IANA) in Azure Data Explorer. ms.reviewer: elgevork ms.topic: reference ms.date: 02/20/2023
+description:  This article is about the timezones supported by the Internet Assigned Numbers Authority Time Zone Database (IANA). ms.reviewer: elgevork ms.topic: reference ms.date: 02/20/2023